-The fig tree (or ficodindia) (Opuntia ficus-indica (L.) Mill., 1768) is a succulent plant of the Cactaceae family, originally from Mexico, introduced by the first explorers of the new world and naturalized throughout the basin of the Mediterranean and temperate zones of America, Africa, Asia and Oceania.
+The Indian fig opuntia, fig opuntia or prickly pear (Opuntia ficus-indica (L.) Mill., 1768) is a succulent plant of the Cactaceae family, originally from Mexico, introduced by the first explorers of the new world and naturalized throughout the basin of the Mediterranean and temperate zones of America, Africa, Asia and Oceania.

 The prickly pear, from a systematic point of view, belongs to the Domain Eukaryota, Kingdom Plantae, Division Magnoliophyta, class Magnoliopsida, Caryophyllales Order, Family Cactaceae, subfamily Opuntioideae, Opuntieae Tribe and then to the genus Opuntia and the species O. ficus-indica .

 According to the epithet of the genre takes its name from an ancient Greek region called Locride Opuntia, or its capital Opunte, near which, according to Theophrastus and Pliny the Elder vegetating plant (Opuntia herba) whose leaves were rooting and whose Fleshy fruits were a bit tasty but the issue (as ficodindia was introduced after the discovery of the Americas) is somewhat controversial.

 The specific epithet, ficus-indica, on the one hand, recalls the vagueness of the fruit with the fig tree (Ficus carica L.), on the other the American origin (West Indies) of the plant; It seems in fact, according to others, that the fig tree name was born thanks to Christopher Columbus who believed he had cast anchors in the Indies.
 The fruit comes to Europe with the Spaniards in the mid-1500s, just after the conquest of the new world.